• Home

 But How Does Mountain House’s Food Taste?

-Oh yes, the taste test – the least important aspect of survival food.
+The taste test is the least important aspect of survival food.

 Why?
-Because if your starving, any food will taste amazing.
+Because if you’re starving, any food will taste amazing.

-So once the timer told me the meal was ready, I reopened the pouches, mixed the meals one final time and plated.
+Enter your email below to instantly download this Complete Guide PDF.
+No purchase necessary. 👇 👇So once the timer told me the meal was ready, I reopened the pouches, mixed the meals one final time, and plated them.

 Yup, it was spicy.